jonimoreira/specs/2_5_0/docs/source/rm.rst

 **Abstract:** False

 **Description:** Used to specify a Universal Resource Identifier.
-Set the pattern facet to accommodate your needs in the PcT.
+Set the pattern facet to accommodate your needs in the PCM.
 The primary use is to provide a mechanism that can be used to link together CCDs.
 The relation element allows for the use of a descriptive term for the link with an optional URI pointing to the source vocabulary.
 In most use cases the modeler will define all three of these using the 'fixed' attribute.
 Other use cases will have the 'relation' and 'relation-uri' elements fixed and the application will provide the 'link'.